 The lots at Parc Thornlands range between 6,005 sqm and 10,020 sqm (1.02 hectares).
 The development has been well planned, with a number of notable features we think buyers will appreciate.
 Street frontages are generally quite large and the addition of a dedicated “backyard envelope” will help in maximising privacy and minimising sound travelling.
 You can see the ‘backyard envelope areas’ on the below map as it is the areas slightly shaded in darker green and where the indicative tree lines sit.

-It is worth noting that almost all of the lots are under ‘Environmental Noise Covenants’, which essentially means that loud noises are not OK between midnight and 8 AM, again emphasising the family nature of the entire project.
+It is worth noting that almost all of the lots are under ‘Environmental Noise Covenants’, which essentially means that loud noises are not OK between midnight and 8 AM, again emphasizing the family nature of the entire project.

 Work is currently underway at Parc Thornlands to do the appropriate groundwork and turn the former chicken farm into lots ready to build on.
 Buyers can expect to start building on their lots in late 2020.